2DTV: Background

 2DTV employed the same satirical style as Spitting Image but used animation rather than puppets.
 The animation was produced using computer graphics, frequently with animators working up to the day of broadcast.
 The producer, Giles Pilbrow, was a veteran of Spitting Image, as were some of the show's voice artists.

 The series was directed by Tim Searle.
-2DTV was first broadcast in 2001, but an un-broadcast pilot episode was recorded nearly six months earlier.
+2DTV was first broadcast on 14 October 2001, but an un-broadcast pilot episode was recorded nearly six months earlier.
 The pilot episode featured the resident newsreader played by Alistair McGowan, but the character was not carried over when the full seven-part first series was commissioned by ITV.
 Each episode in the first series lasted ten minutes.

-A second seven-episode series began broadcasting in 2002, with each episode again lasting ten minutes.
+A second seven-episode series began broadcasting on 27 April 2002, with each episode again lasting ten minutes.
 The series spawned its own official single in July 2002, "Shoot the Dog", performed by George Michael.
 The music video features an animated Michael, plus several other characters from 2DTV performing the song.

 A commercial for the home media compilation The Best of 2DTV was banned by the Broadcast Advertising Clearance Centre in 2002.
 The commercial depicted George W. Bush taking one VHS out of its case and putting it in his toaster.
 Ofcom stated that advertisements for products cannot appear to be endorsed by someone without their permission – in this case, George W. Bush.
 The original advert was reworked into a sketch in which Bush writes a letter complaining about being portrayed as a moron by the media, then proceeding to "post" the letter in his toaster.
 The programme creators subsequently proposed another commercial, this time satirising Osama bin Laden, but they were informed that this would also be banned on the grounds that Bin Laden would have to give permission for his image to be used.

 Another commercial satirised David Beckham compiling his list for Christmas, asking his wife; "how do you spell DVD?".
 A ban was later overturned on the grounds that the commercial was legitimate satire and the commercial was shown unedited.
 The programme's creators claimed that the controversy generated more interest in the show than the adverts could ever have done alone.

-For the third series, each episode was extended to 20 minutes, including advertisements.
-After the third series, many of the original cast members, including Jon Culshaw, Jan Ravens and Mark Perry, decided to leave following an announcement that the fourth series would be extended to 30 minutes per episode.
+For the third series (premiered on 27 November 2002), each episode was extended to 20 minutes, including advertisements.
+After the third series, many of the original cast members, including Jon Culshaw, Jan Ravens and Mark Perry, decided to leave following an announcement that the fourth series (premiered on 7 March 2004) would be extended to 30 minutes per episode.
 New cast members Lewis MacLeod, Kate O'Sullivan and Enn Reitel took over, appearing alongside the only remaining original cast member, Dave Lamb.
-All four returned for the fifth series in 2004, but due to falling ratings, its broadcast was placed in the so-called graveyard slot, and the show was officially cancelled at the end of that year.
+All four returned for the fifth series on 8 November 2004, but due to falling ratings, its broadcast was placed in the so-called graveyard slot, and the show was officially cancelled at the end of that year.